-Hodes, Henry, born 19-03-1899 in Washington D.C, graduated from the United States Military Academy in 1920.
+Hodes, Henry, born 19-03-1899 in Washington D.C, the son of Harry Ketcham Hodes and Mary Sophie Shaw.
+Around 1900 his father moved his medical practice to Houston, Texas.
+Hodes completed high school in 1918, and entered the U. S. Military Academy in June 1918, and graduated from the accelerated wartime course on 02-07-1920.
 General Hodes began his military career in the horse mounted cavalry, in the Wyoming and Texas wilderness.
 He led the US Army into the mechanized age of trucks, cars, jeeps, tanks, and airplanes.
 He attempted flying, but gave it up after a couple of crashes.
 His military career accelerated in World War II, which found him in the middle of war planning in Washington DC.
 He was wounded twice in WW-II, while serving with the 112th Infantry Regiment, nicknamed “Sixteenth Pennsylvania” in France and Belgium.
 The Combat Team inflicted 1600 casualties and destroyed 18 tanks during nine days of continuous action, which later became known as the “Battle of the Bulge.”
 The Regiment was awarded battle streamers marked Normandy, Northern France, Ardennes-Alsace, Rhineland, and Central Europe for their service in World War II.
 The unit was also awarded the Presidential Unit Citation for their actions during the Battle of the Bulge, 16–24 December 1944.
 He returned to the war after receiving a shoulder wound, but was sent back to the US after receiving a head wound , on 20-09-1944, which required hospitalization and the Purple Heart.

 Death and burial ground of Hodes, Henry Irving “Hammering Hank”.

 Henry Irving Hodes is buried in Fort Sam Houston National Cemetery in San Antonio, Texas.
 Close by the grave of Lieutenant General and the commander of the U.S. Army’s XI Corps, Charles Hall and Commanding officer of the 69th Infantry Division, “Fighting 69th ” , which became a first unit to contact Russian army, near the river Elbe, Commanding officer of the 69th Infantry Division, Emil Reinhardt.
 The shoulder sleeve insignia of the division was designed by its then commander Major General, Charles Lawrence Bolte